objcio/articles/2014-12-10-debugging-checklist.md

 A common mistake when using Interface Builder is to forget to wire up outlets and actions.
 This is now often indicated in the code (you can see small circles next to outlets and actions).
 Also, it's very possible to add unit tests that test whether everything is connected as you expect (but it might be too much of a maintenance burden).

+Here you could also use asserts like [`NSAssert`](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Miscellaneous/Foundation_Functions/#//apple_ref/c/macro/NSAssert) to verify that your outlets are not nil, to make sure you fail fast whenever this happens.

 ### Retaining objects

 When you use Interface Builder, you need to make sure that your object graph that you load from a nib file stays retained.
 There are [good pointers by Apple](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/LoadingResources/CocoaNibs/CocoaNibs.html#//apple_ref/doc/uid/10000051i-CH4-SW6) on this.
 Be sure to read that section and follow their advice, otherwise your objects might either disappear underneath you, or get over-retained.
 There are differences between plain xib files and Storyboards, be sure to account for that.